Record summer peak: 4760 (MW) Summer 2009/10

 What is network peak demand?
 Network peak demand occurs only a few times a year, usually when we experience extreme temperatures, hot and cold.

 Why do we want to reduce peak demand?
 Our network is designed to cope with these peaks, and we can continue to upgrade the system to manage growing demand, however this isn't the most sustainable approach.
-Only 16 per cent of network capacity is used for only a few hours, a few times a year.
-So all that extra capacity to cater for those extreme weather days, simply isn't used most of the time.
+16 per cent of the network we build in South East Queensland is used for only a few hours, a few times a year.
+All that extra capacity to cater for those extreme weather days, simply isn't used most of the time.

 Below are some helpful hints to reduce energy use in the home: